PiotrNowara/linked-facts/README.md

 The goal of this project was to provide results using a data structure of linked events that can easily be subject of further data processing.

-Linked Facts library exposes the following main functions for analyzing events
+Linked Facts library provides the following main functions for analyzing events
 - lfx-lazy - for lazy processing
 - lfx-gr - for processing source data grouped in smaller chunks.
 This is the recommended function for non-lazy processing of large - collections
 - lfx-s - for processing events stored in a single collection